Danteh3-lab/FarmHelper/GLACITE_WALKER_IMPLEMENTATION.md

 ### If Performance is Poor:
 - Increase scan radius to 40-50 blocks
-- Disable ground pathfinding and use fly mode (if you have flight)
-- Enable AOTV for faster movement (fly mode only)
 - Increase attack range to 5-6 blocks
+- Reduce rotation time to 150-200ms for faster targeting

 ### If Pathfinding Issues:
-- **Ground mode stuck**: Switch to fly pathfinding mode
 - **No path found**: Reduce scan radius or check terrain obstacles
 - **Jittery movement**: Increase rotation time to 300-400ms
 - **Falls through world**: Report bug with location details
+- **Gets stuck on terrain**: Try repositioning manually or restart macro

 ## Known Limitations